top of page

 Clip: Victoria Daily Times (1901)

-At the turn of the century, the company changed its name to Hinton & Co. and landed its first large contract.
-Victoria's Dominion Hotel hired the company to light up its new expansion on Yates Street and develop and install a new electrical bell service for its guests.
+At the turn of the century, the company changed its name to the Hinton Electric Company and landed its first big contract.
+Victoria's Dominion Hotel hired the company to light up its new Yates Street expansion and develop and install a new electrical bell service for its guests.
 This new advanced technology attracted a lot of attention.
 Guests and locals flocked to the Dominion Hotel's front desk to hear the new system's bells chirp and to watch the lights flash on its console embedded in Nootka marble.

 After all that Hinton had accomplished, all the men he had taught, all the houses and businesses he had lit up, and all the projects he had pioneered, he voluntarily liquidated his company at the onset of war in 1914.
 Hinton died in 1932 at the age of 64.